 However, international ATMs in Japan do usually carry a chunky fee.
 Make sure you’re getting out fat stacks at once to save on fees and then make sure you’re hiding your money well when travelling.
 Even Japan has some buttwipes.

-Top Tips for Visiting Japan on a Budget
+Travel Tips – Japan on a Budget

-- Couchsurfing: The best way to explore any country when you’re broke is to get on Couchsurfing!
+• Couchsurfing: The best way to explore any country when you’re broke is to get on Couchsurfing.

-- Eat local: Avoid the big restaurants and stick to street food, food courts, and convenience stores!
+• Eat local: Avoid the big restaurants and stick to street food, food courts, and convenience stores.

-- Camp, camp, and camp some more: Wild camping makes a HUGE difference in Japan, and it’s super easy to get away with… you just take the right adventure gear!
+• Camp, camp, and camp some more: Wild camping makes a HUGE difference in Japan, and it’s super easy to get away with… you just take the right adventure gear!

-- Hitchhike: In Japan, it is so so easy to thumb a ride and it is an ace way to keep your transport costs down and instead spend it on smashing experiences.
+• Hitchhike: In Japan, it is so so easy to thumb a ride and it is an ace way to keep your transport costs down and instead spend it on smashing experiences.
 So hitchhike as much as you can when backpacking in Japan.

 Best Time to Travel to Japan

-The delicate cherry blossom of spring and the vibrant hues of the autumn leaves are absolutely stunning!
+The delicate cherry blossom season of spring and the vibrant hues of the autumn leaves are absolutely stunning!

 What to Pack for Japan